Prophets - Revisited

 - Can you give me examples?

-most obvious examples of a culture prophecy was given October 28, 2001
+the most obvious examples of a culture prophecy was given

-The key paragraph, directly pasted from the Elijah List, was as
+prophecy.
+The key paragraph, directly pasted from the Elijah

 The United states of America shall see a Christmas like no other Christmas it has ever had.
 It will be a Christmas of great celebration.
 It will be a where every household in this nation, even if they've called themselves atheist, even if they've called themselves agnostic.
 It shall be the greatest Christmas.
 And there shall be more salvations and more deliverances this Christmas than has ever taken place in the history of Christmas as you know it today….
 Why?
 Because this nation will rejoice because of the victory they have attained.
 And God says, I will make you wealthy because there will be a surrender of oil.
 There will be oil that will be given to you because agreements will take place, says the Lord.
 And I will cause there to be an economic revival that will begin next year and shall carry you through to the year 2005.
 NASDAQ, NASDAQ where are you?
 For God says, I shall raise you up.
 And you shall be victorious because this nation is mine says the Lord.